bthurlow/nativescript-maskedinput/README.md

 Gets the Full text including any seperators as specified in the mask.

-Use the FormattedText property when you want to validate the input against the regEx property.

 #### regEx [string]

 Gets the regex that was created from the mask so that you can perform your own validation.